Zohaib-366/BSDSF23M023-OS-A01/REPORT.md

 - Feature 2 demonstrates basic multi-file compilation.
 - Feature 3 shows how to modularize code with a static library for scalability.
 - Git workflow, tags, and releases document progress and provide versioned snapshots.
+Feature 4: Dynamic Library Build

+Objective:
+Enhance the project by building and linking against a dynamic library (libmyutils.so).
+Unlike static linking, where function code is copied into the executable, dynamic linking keeps the executable smaller and allows the library to be shared by multiple programs at runtime.

+Project Structure (New Files/Changes):

+BSDSF23M023-OS-A01/
+├── lib/
+│   ├── libmyutils.a
+│   └── libmyutils.so       # NEW: Shared library
+├── bin/
+│   ├── client_static
+│   └── client_dynamic      # NEW: Executable using dynamic linking
+├── src/
+│   ├── main.c
+│   ├── mystrfunctions.c
+│   └── myfilefunctions.c
+├── include/
+│   ├── mystrfunctions.h
+│   └── myfilefunctions.h
+├── Makefile (updated)

+Key Points in Makefile:

+Added rules to compile Position-Independent Code (PIC) objects with -fPIC.

+New target to build the shared library:

+$(DYNAMIC_LIB): $(LIB_OBJS) | $(LIB)
+	$(CC) -shared -o $@ $(LIB_OBJS)

+New executable rule to link against libmyutils.so:

+$(DYNAMIC_TARGET): $(MAIN_OBJ) $(DYNAMIC_LIB) | $(BIN)
+	$(CC) $(CFLAGS) -o $@ $(MAIN_OBJ) -L$(LIB) -lmyutils

+Workflow:

+Created branch dynamic-build from main.

+Modified Makefile for dynamic library build.

+Built shared library:

+gcc -fPIC -c src/mystrfunctions.c -o obj/mystrfunctions.o
+gcc -fPIC -c src/myfilefunctions.c -o obj/myfilefunctions.o
+gcc -shared -o lib/libmyutils.so obj/mystrfunctions.o obj/myfilefunctions.o

+Linked main.o against libmyutils.so to produce bin/client_dynamic.

+Verified executable size difference:

+ls -lh bin/
+-rwxr-xr-x ... client_static   (~bigger)
+-rwxr-xr-x ... client_dynamic  (~smaller)

+→ The dynamic client is smaller because it references functions at runtime instead of embedding them.

+Initial run of ./bin/client_dynamic failed with:

+error while loading shared libraries: libmyutils.so: cannot open shared object file

+Fixed by setting LD_LIBRARY_PATH:

+export LD_LIBRARY_PATH=./lib:$LD_LIBRARY_PATH
+./bin/client_dynamic

+→ Executed successfully, producing correct output.

+Verified linking with ldd bin/client_dynamic:

+libmyutils.so => ./lib/libmyutils.so
+libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6
+...

+Committed changes with message:

+git commit -m "Added dynamic library build: client_dynamic with libmyutils.so"

+Created annotated tag:

+git tag -a v0.3.1-dynamic -m "Dynamic Library Build" git push origin v0.3.1-dynamic

+Drafted GitHub release Version 0.3.1: Dynamic Library Build with assets:

+bin/client_dynamic

+lib/libmyutils.so

+Report Questions & Answers

+1. What is Position-Independent Code (-fPIC) and why is it fundamental for shared libraries?

+Position-Independent Code is machine code that executes correctly regardless of its memory load address.

+Shared libraries (.so) may be loaded at different addresses in different processes, so they must not assume a fixed address.

+-fPIC ensures all memory accesses are relative, making the code relocatable.

+2. Explain the difference in file size between static and dynamic clients.
+Why does this difference exist?

+client_static is larger because all library function code is copied directly into the executable.

+client_dynamic is smaller because it only stores references to library functions.
+At runtime, the shared library is loaded into memory and linked dynamically.

+3. What is the LD_LIBRARY_PATH environment variable?
+Why was it necessary to set it?

+LD_LIBRARY_PATH tells the dynamic loader where to search for .so files before system paths.

+Without setting it, the loader could not find ./lib/libmyutils.so.

+This shows that the OS loader’s job is to resolve symbols and locate required shared libraries at runtime.